Ethiopians hold mass funeral ceremony for crash victims

-Thousands of Ethiopians have turned out to a mass funeral ceremony in the capital one week after the plane crash that killed 157 people.
+Thousands mourned the Ethiopian plane crash victims on Sunday, accompanying 17 empty caskets draped in the national flag through the streets of the capital as some victims' relatives fainted and fell to the ground.

-Some victims' relatives fainted and fell to the ground during the procession through Addis Ababa on Sunday.
-Seventeen empty caskets were laid to rest in a remembrance of the victims from Ethiopia.
+The service came one day after officials began delivering bags of earth to family members of the 157 victims of the crash instead of the remains of their loved ones because the identification process is expected to take such a long time.

-The victims came from 35 countries.
-Officials have begun delivering bags of earth to family members instead of the remains of their loved ones because the identification process is going to take such a long time.
+Family members confirmed they were given a 1 kilogram (2.2 pound) sack of scorched earth taken from the crash site.
+Many relatives already have gathered at the rural, dusty crash site outside Ethiopia's capital.

-Many families have held religious ceremonies and the grieving also have gathered at the rural, dusty crash site outside Ethiopia's capital.
+The victims Ethiopian Airlines Flight 302 came from 35 countries and included many humanitarian workers headed to Nairobi.

 Sign Up and Save